Contents

 Because the Association is the controller of its records and account roster, requests are routed appropriately:

-- Access - members already have direct, searchable access to the records they are entitled to view, and can bulk-download the member-viewable record set at any time.
+- Access - members already have direct, searchable access to the records they are entitled to view.
+Bulk-downloading the member-viewable record set at once is available to members by default; an Association's board may restrict bulk download to the board only, in which case a member can still open and read any individual record.

 - Account information (your name, email, role) - to review or correct it, contact the Association through its member support channel.